a-sit-plus/signum/docs/docs/indispensable-asn1.md

 ### ASN.1 Real
 The ASN.1 engine provides its variable-precision floating-point class, `Asn1Real`.
 It is capable of encoding arbitrary length signed floating point numbers to write and read them from ASN.1 structures.
-It natively supports encoding from/to Kotlin's built-in `FLoat` and `Double`.
+It natively supports encoding from/to Kotlin's built-in `Float` and `Double`.

 Encoding and Decoding a Kotlin double-precision floating point number will result in the same `Double`.
 **However**, an ASN.1 REAL can use a higher precision than 64 bit.
-Hence, decoding arbitrary ASN.1 REAL numbers can result in a loss of precision.
+Hence, decoding arbitrary ASN.1 REAL numbers to `Double` can result in a loss of precision.
 When decoding to `Float`, this is even more likely to happen.
+To avoid this, simply keep the `Asn1Real` as-is.

 ### ASN.1 Builder DSL
 So far, custom high-level types and manually constructing low-level types was discussed.